Piano Quartet No. 1 (Fauré): III. Adagio

 through a combination of frustrated harmonic progressions and ascending melodic fragments."
-It is in conventional ternary form with the main C minor melody giving way to a central theme in A♭ major, before returning to end the movement.
+It is in conventional ternary form with the main C minor melody giving way to a central theme in A major, before returning to end the movement.
 The critic Stephen Johnson writes that the movement gives the listener "more than a hint" of Fauré's sadness at the events of 1877, though "the emotion is always nobly restrained, with not even the slightest hint of self-indulgence."

 IV.
 Allegro molto

-The lively finale is based on two themes, the first in C minor, referring back to themes earlier in the quartet, and the second tonally ambiguous but primarily in E♭ major.
+The lively finale is based on two themes, the first in C minor, referring back to themes earlier in the quartet, and the second tonally ambiguous but primarily in Emajor.
 The two themes are brought together in C major to conclude the piece.